esarf/instrument-recognition/README.md

 ## Data

-We worked on the famous IRMAS Dataset.
-The extracted features from the IRMAS data is available in the file `dta.csv`.
+We worked on the famous IRMAS Dataset (https://zenodo.org/record/1290750#.YJBIHi0itbV).
+The extracted features are available in the file `data.csv`.
 ## Notebook

 The notebook might not display correctly because the file is too large.
 You can use Jupyter nbviewer : https://nbviewer.jupyter.org.